Admission to Graduate School

 A graduate application is active for one year.
 Students who do not enroll for three consecutive terms at any time after the initial admission term will be required to reapply.

 Students who wish to enroll at WKU as a visiting student must be enrolled in a degree program at another institution.
-They must complete the admission process at WKU but are not required to submit transcripts.
-In lieu of transcripts, students must submit a letter from the graduate dean of the degree-granting institution verifying good standing status to the Graduate School at WKU prior to enrollment.
+They must complete the admission process at WKU.
+Applicants must submit an official final copy of their undergraduate transcript or a letter from the university registrar of the degree-granting institution verifying good standing status to the Graduate School at WKU prior to enrollment.